mike-wax/wax-hacktoberfest/README.md

 ## a brief description of how you used Supabase:
 This app uses supabase to two way sync a Google Sheet to Postgres in realtime.
 I'm also using supabase auth on the backend.
+The app also has a "config" Sheet which you can configure workflows on (e.g. send an email when the value of a Sheet changes or automatically run a query everytime a row changes).
+This makes it very useful for quickly building internal tools, especially if your app is built on Supabase!

 ## any other info you want the judges to know (motivations/ideas/process)